Skip to main content

 type: ExternalTargets

-If any errors occur during record allocation, they are reflected in an event:
+If any errors occur during record allocation, the controller reflects them in an event:

 Events: